Care Level: Easy

 Diet Requirements: In the wild Black tetra are omnivores.
 In the aquarium, Black tetra are among some of the most unfussy with regard to food.
 Nevertheless, offer a diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: A minimum 15 to 20 gallon aquarium is ideal for a group of Black tetra.
+Care Requirements: A minimum 10 to 15 gallon aquarium is ideal for a small group of Black tetra.
 Size up accordingly to accomodate a larger shoal or to lessen the liklihood of aggression toward tank mates.
 Black tetra are one of our listed “hardy fish” because they are able to endure the initial break-in cycle of a newly set-up aquarium.
 Given their ease of care, Black tetra are also an excellent choice for beginner hobbyists.
 Black tetra are a very adaptable species to a wide range of water parameters.
 The aquarium does not need to be aquascaped with anything in particular to keep a shoal of Black tetra happy, but plants, driftwood and other natural-looking arrangements will bring out the beauty of this tetra.
 Black tetra form loose hierarchies, and this social structure is important to avoid this tetra being more prone to nip at other tank mates.
 Black tetra are very diverse in their compatability; given their bigger and rounder adult size, Black tetra can be mixed with some larger fish species (such as angelfish, certain South American cichlids) but can also be mixed with other typical community-type fish.
 Recommended water conditions, 72-78° F, KH 4-8, pH 6.0-7.5.

 Purchase Size: Medium: 1” to 1-1/4”